- Optimizely X Full Stack

 THIS ARTICLE WILL HELP YOU:

 - Control how much traffic to your site sees a feature

 - Gradually expose winning variations of your feature to visitors

-Feature rollout is the process of exposing a new feature to specific visitors in a controlled fashion.
-Feature rollouts (“rollouts”) allow you to specify the percentage of traffic for which a feature is enabled and apply audiences to target groups of visitors based on attributes.
+A feature rollout is the process of exposing a new feature to specific visitors in a controlled fashion.
+Feature rollouts (“rollouts”) allow you to specify the percentage of traffic for which a feature is enabled and apply audiences to target a group of visitors based on attributes.

 Rollouts help you mitigate risk.
 Rollouts for new features default to OFF with 0% of traffic allocated.
 You can adjust rollout as needed as you iterate on and refine your feature.
 For example, if you want to be sure that a new feature doesn’t degrade the visitor experience, start by launching the feature to a small percentage of visitors.

 Rollouts also let you launch winning variations that you identify through experimentation.
 For example, if you find a winning variation when running a feature test, use a feature rollout to gradually expose the winning variation to your visitors in a controlled fashion.